 A long flight in an economy seat doesn't have to be something to endure.
-Try and get an aisle seat for easy access to galley when required and let these tips help you travel more comfortably.
+Try and get an aisle seat for easy access to the galley when required (or just to take a quick walk to get your blood flowing) and let these tips help you travel more comfortably.

 01 of 10